aroemers/sibiro/README.md

 The reason why the routes are not bound to a handler per se is also beneficial, as it decomplects two concerns: that of route matching and that of request handling.
 This is very well explained in the [sales pitch](https://github.com/xsc/ronda-routing#official-sales-pitch) of the ronda-routing library.
+What's more, with sibiro you only need to know core Clojure to add interesting behaviour to your routes and route handling; there are no extension points or type systems to learn.
+The example below shows this as well.

 ### Example of more intricate use of sibiro basics